outsidedav/swift/api/api.md

 You need to configure the External Endpoint to point to the URL that links to your backend logic application.

-There is also a managed way of defining APIs for {{site.data.keyword.openwhisk_short}} and Cloud Foundry applications.

 ## Creating a Swift Backend

 It is possible to create your backend Swift app based on this API.